Headshot of Shameema Sikder.

 Research Interests:

-Shameema Sikder, M.D., founding medical director of the Wilmer Eye Institute at Bethesda, is an associate professor of ophthalmology.
+Shameema Sikder, founding medical director of the Wilmer Eye Institute at Bethesda, is an associate professor of ophthalmology and a member of the Malone Center for Engineering in Healthcare.
 She specializes in corneal disorders, including Fuchs dystrophy and keratoconus, complex cataracts, and external eye diseases.
-Dr. Sikder’s clinical interests include surgical treatments for corneal diseases, such as endothelial keratoplasty (DMEK, DSAEK), complex cataracts, and treatments for keratoconus.
+Sikder’s clinical interests include surgical treatments for corneal diseases, such as endothelial keratoplasty, complex cataracts, and treatments for keratoconus.

-Dr. Sikder received her M.D. degree from the University of Arizona.
-She completed her ophthalmology residency at the Wilmer Eye Institute and fellowship in cornea and refractive disease at the Moran Eye Institute in Salt Lake City, Utah, where she received the Claes Dohlman Fellow of the Year Award, recognizing the most distinguished cornea fellow in the nation.
-Dr. Sikder returned to Wilmer in 2011 and served as assistant chief of service (chief resident) and associate director of ocular trauma.
+Sikder received her MD from the University of Arizona.
+She completed her ophthalmology residency at the Wilmer Eye Institute and a fellowship in cornea and refractive disease at the Moran Eye Institute in Salt Lake City, Utah, where she received the Claes Dohlman Fellow of the Year Award, which recognizes the most distinguished cornea fellow in the nation.
+Sikder returned to Wilmer in 2011, where she served as assistant chief of service and associate director of ocular trauma.